As you have been inactive for nearly 15 minutes you will soon be logged out of the secure area of our website. Click OK to remain logged in.

 Before investing make sure you have understood the risks relevant to the fund by reviewing our Risk Warnings section.
 Further information on the risks are contained in the fund's Key Information Investor Document, which we make available to you before you make a decision to invest, alternatively it is available on request.

-First State's Emerging Market team has a strong reputation for having a cautious approach to markets.
+Stewart Investors' team has a strong reputation for having a cautious approach to markets.
 Therefore they believe in doing their own research and undertake detailed company analysis, and as such have strong research capabilities within Emerging Markets.
 However, given that India is a less mature market, the fund is likely to be volatile from time to time.
-Nevertheless we have confidence that this fund will add value relative to the peer group over the medium to longer term.

 |High yield bonds||0|